the-vegetarian-vampire/CPPBox/README.md

   - In programming: ; separates statements.
   - In string parsing: a space might separate words.
   - In JSON: { and } delimit objects; [ and ] delimit arrays.

+`LLVM` - originally an acronym for "Low Level Virtual Machine", is a collection of modular and reusable compiler and toolchain technologies used in the development of compiler front ends and back ends.

 `pod` - plain old data.